publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIV/ptE/m__us_usc_t20_s1087vv.md

             (H) payments to individual retirement accounts and Keogh accounts excluded from income for Federal income tax purposes; and

-            (I) any other untaxed income and benefits, such as Black Lung Benefits, Refugee Assistance, or railroad retirement benefits, or benefits received through participation in employment and training activities under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.).
+            (I) any other untaxed income and benefits, such as Black Lung Benefits, Refugee Assistance, or railroad retirement benefits, or benefits received through participation in employment and training activities under title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3111][/us/usc/t29/s3111] et seq.\].

         (2)